Medical Sciences major

 Further, communication and research skills for the health professional will be presented throughout the major.
 The major will include studies on aspects of Australian society and culture, including Aboriginal health and migrant and refugee health.

-This major is only available to students on direct pathways to the Doctor of Medicine, Doctor of Dental Medicine, Doctor of Podiatric Medicine or Master of Pharmacy courses, and those offered specific entry at time of admission.
+This major is only available to students on direct pathways to the Doctor of Dental Medicine and Doctor of Podiatric Medicine courses, and those offered specific entry at the time of admission.

 All students studying towards a Bachelor's Degree at UWA are required to Broaden their studies by completing a minimum of four units (24 points) of study outside their degree specific major.
 Broadening is your opportunity to explore other areas of interest, investigate new disciplines and knowledge paradigms and to shape your degree to suit your own aspirations and interests.
 Many of you will be able to undertake more than this minimum amount of broadening study and we encourage you to do so if this suits your aspirations.
 Over the next few months you will find here some broadening suggestions related to your degree-specific major.
 While we know that many students value guidance of this sort, these are only suggestions and students should not lose sight of the opportunity to explore that is afforded by your Broadening Choices.
 Advice can also be sought from your Allocated Student Advising Office.